 Objectives / Topics Covered Understand and create simple sequences of instructions.
 Learn how an event can cause an action to happen.
 Practice following and giving directions through movement and games.
 Collaborate with classmates to solve challenges using logic and sequencing.
 Lessons Sequences Create a step-by-step sequence of dance moves to understand how order matters in instructions.
 Coding Card Game: Sequences Work in teams to guide Scout through a maze using sequence coding cards.
 Coding Card Game: Sequences 2 Tackle a new maze using sequence cards to build and follow a plan together.
 Acting with Events Act out how specific events (like clapping or jumping) can trigger a character or person to take action.
+Mouse Practice Practice mouse skills like clicking and dragging through fun and interactive games.

-Unit 1: Getting Started (4 lessons)
+Unit 1: Getting Started (3 lessons)